New Vision Group: History

-The group was established in 1986, with the flagship publication, the New Vision Newspaper.
+The group was established in 1986, with the flagship publication, the New Vision newspaper.
 The company's first managing director was William Pike, who started the year the group launched.

 In 2007, a board member of the New Vision Group was allegedly poisoned.

-In 2009, the group apologized for publishing a corruption story on Muwenda Mutebi II of Buganda.
+In 2009, the group apologised for publishing a corruption story on Muwenda Mutebi II of Buganda.

 The group launched its global mobile application (E-Paper) in 2015 but disabled it in 2019 to work on upgrading it.
 In March 2016, the groups signed a partnership with Wakaliwood Uganda to promote the Ugandan film industry.
 In 2017, the group's accountant was sentenced to five years in prison for embezzling 262 million shillings from the group from 2008 to 2013.

 In May 2020, in the outburst of the COVID-19 pandemic in Uganda, the New Vision Group sent dozens of employees on forced leave without pay, twelve days after it had announced major salary cuts.
 Following this announcement, the group's accountant was found dead in her house.